mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 For more information on the use of OData with Mendix, see the [Turn Data into Insight with Mendix OData Support](https://www.mendix.com/blog/mendix-odata-support/) and [Using R to Gain Insight from the Data in Your Mendix Applications](https://www.mendix.com/blog/using-r-to-gain-insight-from-the-data-in-your-mendix-applications/) blog posts.

-## 2 How Can I Optimize My Queries in the Mendix Platform?
+## 2 How Can I Optimize My Queries?

 The Mendix Platform provides a lot of optimization out of the box.
 For example, when retrieving data for your pages through XPath, Mendix will automatically retrieve all the related information used on the page in one go.
 A concept called schemas is used for this.
 A schema tells the data retrieval component to not only retrieve a specific set of objects from the database, but to include specific associated entities in the result as well.